-Ramadan Mubarak to all Blue Abaya readers!
-Ramadan in Saudi Arabia is estimated to begin on the 6th of June 2016.
-To read more about what kind of changes Ramadan brings along in the ‘Magic Kingdom’ read this post: The Magic Month in the Kingdom.
+Ramadan Mubarak to all Blue Abaya readers, it’s that time of the year again to reflect on the true meaning of Ramadan.
+Ramadan in Saudi Arabia is estimated to begin on the 16th of May 2018.
+To read more about what kind of changes Ramadan brings with it in the ‘Magic Kingdom’ read this post: The Magic Month in the Kingdom.

 The following article ‘In Search of the True Meaning of Ramadan’ was published in its original form in Saudi Gazette newspaper in 2013.
 I wrote the article because each year that I spend in Saudi Arabia during Ramadan, the more all the over-consuming and spending madness is starting to bother me.
 The true, original meaning of Ramadan has been totally forgotten and it makes me feel really sad to see what is has become for some.